Gérard Depardieu: Rise to stardom

-Depardieu appeared in various supporting roles in films and on television, often portraying hoodlums and petty criminals.
-He played a similar character in the film where he had his first major role, Bertrand Blier's raunchy and controversial comedy Les Valseuses (Going Places, 1974).
-Blier was initially reluctant about casting Depardieu but the actor, who felt that the character's background strongly resembled his own, pestered him until he won the role.
-The film, in which Depardieu co-starred with Dewaere and Miou-Miou, was a huge box office success in France, gaining a cult following and making instant stars of the three actors.
-Depardieu and Blier subsequently had a long working relationship, making eight more films together.
-That same year, Depardieu was part of the ensemble cast of Claude Sautet's Vincent, François, Paul and the Others, which came to be regarded as a classic of French cinema.
+Depardieu followed his 1974 breakthrough by appearing during the same year in Claude Sautet's Vincent, François, Paul and the Others, alongside an ensemble cast of established actors.
+Also a box-office hit, the film became a classic of French cinema.

-Depardieu's other prominent films during the 1970s included the psychological thriller Seven Deaths by Prescription (1975) which earned him his first César Award nomination, Barbet Schroeder's controversial Maîtresse, and André Téchiné's romantic thriller Barocco where he co-starred with Isabelle Adjani (both 1976).
-Also in 1976, Depardieu played a lead role in Bernardo Bertolucci's Italian historical epic 1900, where he co-starred with Robert De Niro and an international ensemble cast that included Donald Sutherland, Stefania Sandrelli and Burt Lancaster.
-The thriller This Sweet Sickness (1977), directed by Claude Miller, was a box-office failure, but earned Depardieu another César Award nomination.
-During that period, Depardieu also appeared in several experimental films, including two by Marco Ferreri, The Last Woman (1976) and Bye Bye Monkey (1978), and two by Marguerite Duras, The Lorry (1977) and Baxter, Vera Baxter (1978).
-He worked again with Bertrand Blier on the quirky sex comedy Get Out Your Handkerchiefs (1978), which won the Academy Award for Best International Feature Film in 1979, and the surreal dark comedy Cold Buffet (1979), which became a cult film in France.
+From the outset, Depardieu distinguished himself as an unusually prolific and versatile actor, starring in several films a year and alternating between mainstream productions and more demanding avant-garde films.
+His other prominent films during the 1970s included the psychological thriller 7 morts sur ordonnance (1975) which earned him his first César Award nomination.
+In 1976, he starred in Barbet Schroeder's controversial erotic drama Maîtresse, and in André Téchiné's romantic thriller Barocco where he co-starred with Isabelle Adjani.
+Also in 1976, Depardieu played a lead role alongside Robert De Niro in Bernardo Bertolucci's two-part Italian historical epic 1900, featuring an international ensemble cast that included Donald Sutherland, Stefania Sandrelli, Dominique Sanda, and Burt Lancaster.
+Although the film's five-hour length and Marxist-influenced content caused controversy upon release, it was later regarded as a classic.

+While Claude Miller's thriller This Sweet Sickness (1977), where Depardieu starred as a deranged antihero, was a box-office failure, it nonetheless earned the actor another César Award nomination.
+During this period, Depardieu also appeared in several experimental projects, including two films by Marco Ferreri, The Last Woman (1976) and Bye Bye Monkey (1978), and two by Marguerite Duras, The Lorry (1977) and Baxter, Vera Baxter (1978).
+Additionally, he reunited with Bertrand Blier and Patrick Dewaere on the quirky sex comedy Get Out Your Handkerchiefs (1978), which won the Academy Award for Best International Feature Film.
+The following year, he collaborated with Blier again on the surreal dark comedy Buffet froid (Cold Cuts, 1979), which later became a cult film in France.